 A Map component that uses Apple Maps or Google Maps on iOS and Google Maps on Android.
-Built by Airbnb at airbnb/react-native-maps.
+Expo uses react-native-maps at react-community/react-native-maps.
 No setup required for use within the Expo Client app.
 See below for instructions on how to configure for deployment as a standalone app on Android and iOS.

 Choose the Android apps radio button under Key restriction.

 Click the + Add package name and fingerprint button.

 Add your android.package from app.json (eg: ca.brentvatne.growlerprowler) to the Package name field.

 Run expo fetch:android:hashes.